entropicalabs/el-loom/docs/source/docu_files/eka_qec/interpreter.rst

 Once we have created our logical algorithm in the form of an :class:`~loom.eka.eka.Eka` object, we can interpret it into a :class:`~loom.eka.circuit.Circuit` and other tools required for error correction.

-The machinery behind interpretation can be summed up with two constructs, the function :meth:`~loom.interpreter.interpreter.interpret_eka` and the dataclass :class:`~loom.interpreter.interpretation_step.InterpretationStep`.
-The latter is an accumulator object that will contain all variables we need to keep track of when constructing the physical circuit and construct the decoding pipeline.
+The machinery behind interpretation can be summed up with two constructs: the function :meth:`~loom.interpreter.interpreter.interpret_eka` and the dataclass :class:`~loom.interpreter.interpretation_step.InterpretationStep`.
+The latter is an accumulator object that will contain all variables we need to keep track of when constructing the physical circuit and the decoding pipeline.
 The former is a wrapper that interprets the entirety of an :class:`~loom.eka.eka.Eka` object and translates it to an :class:`~loom.interpreter.interpretation_step.InterpretationStep`.

 Usage
 ^^^^^